mendixlabs/progress-circle/README.md

-# ProgressCircle
+# Progress Circle
 Displays a circular progress bar.

 ## Features
-* Shows the percentage (from 0 to 100) based on the progress value and the maximum progress value
+* Shows the percentage based on the progress value and the maximum progress value
 * Animates on load

 ## Dependencies